mooch443/trex/docs/parameters_trex.rst

 	**default value:** 15

-	If there are more than `gpu_accumulation_max_segments` global segments to be trained on, they will be filtered according to their quality until said limit is reached.
+	If there are more than  global segments to be trained on, they will be filtered according to their quality until said limit is reached.